 ‘First up here on the third floor!’, his whole soft blue body swings round, bounds up the staircase three by three, all a-jingle and I wonder whether the King hasn’t already arrived.

-He opens the door ignoring the Comte on the wall opposite although I’m sure the Comte gave me a little smile just then from his picture.
+He opens the door ignoring the Vicomte on the wall opposite although I’m sure the Vicomte gave me a little smile just then from his picture.
 That alone gives me a bit more courage.

-The jester is beckoning me to follow him, skipping through the long room and I hesitate.
-I turn to the Comte.
-The Comte is nodding.
+The jester is beckoning me to follow him.
+He skips through the long room.
+But I hesitate.
+I turn to the Vicomte.
+The Vicomte is nodding.
 So yes, I should follow.
 I do.
 This jester is skidding under my mahogany table, over all those tiles I polished so carefully.
 He’s avoiding the white tiles, hopping from one black square to the other, leading me rather jerkily up to the kitchen door.
 It’s all very dark in this corner so I have to follow his sparkle.

 She comes back?
 I’m not worried about her.
 It’s the King I’m worried about.
 Is this little jester teasing me?
-I try to snatch him up, throw him across the floor because he seems to think all this is funny and I’ve lost my sense of humour.
+I try to snatch him up, throw him across the floor.
+Does he think this is funny?
+Because I’m fast losing my sense of humour.
 But I’m grabbing air.
-Although I feel something in my hand and it’s a soft cotton cloth –blue.
-I look down to the floor.
-There’s a pot of beeswax by my feet.
-Now I’m on my hands and knees and I’m rubbing in the jester, kneading him into the scrapes, eliminating all trace of them on the flooring, rubbing the wax in, right up to the chair against the wall, one of the set of chairs I carved for the Comtesse’s ball with the velvet upholstery and studded brass pins.
+There’s something in my hand, a soft, blue cotton cloth.
+There’s a pot of beeswax on the floor by my feet.
+I’m now on my hands and knees I’m rubbing in the jester, kneading him into the scrapes, eliminating all trace of them on the flooring, rubbing the wax in, right up to the chair against the wall, one of the set of chairs I carved for the Comtesse’s ball with the velvet upholstery and studded brass pins.
 I’m polishing the chair legs, polishing again, polishing that jester away from the room.

-And my eyes catch a new kind of sparkling now, further down.
-Those are jewels surely.
-Real jewels.
-They are set in white satin, a white satin shoe: yes, there’s a foot, a leg.
+My eyes then catch a new kind of sparkling, further down.
+Jewels!
+They are set in white satin, a white satin shoe: there’s a foot, a leg.
 I look up: a white dress, white as a sheet and inside the sheet there’s a body, and it’s frail.
 This is the Comtesse standing over me while I’m at her feet.
 I can see her faint smile coming down at me and she’s watching my hands going round and round so if I continue I’ll be all right and then perhaps she’ll be able to dance, even if she’s too old to dance across floors now.
 She’s three hundred years old!

 ‘Don’t stop!
 Keep going!
 If you don’t earn your keep, you’re out!
 The King is coming any minute now.’